hindu-comm/weblogs/manasataramgini/2014/05/2014-05-21_the-engineer-the-dead-fish-and-the-bag-of-earth-iv.md

 dream where the encounter with the vetAla they had many years ago replayed itself.
 She woke up and thought what could all this mean – Somakhya’s parakAyapraveshanaM was as dramatic as the coming of the vetAla.
-These might be linked she thought.
+These mightbe linked she thought.
 But nothing really made complete sense to her.
 Finally, the plane landed in Moscow and she had to wait for her flight to Ulaanbaatar.
 She decided to send off mail to inform her family of her whereabouts – they had greatly disapproved of